needyamin/lingolearn-lens/README.md

 ## Privacy

 Only the text you select is sent to Google Translate's public endpoint.
 No analytics, no tracking; settings stay in the browser's own storage.
+Full policy: [privacy_policy.html](privacy_policy.html).

 ## License